RobinMorisset/Btrsync/README.md

 move operations.

 There are two independent implementations: one in Haskell and one in Python.
-The Haskell implementation is not stable and is documented in its own section.
+The Haskell implementation is not stable and is documented in a separate section.
 The rest of this document describes the Python implementation.

 ## Credits and license